 There are other, subtler effects of less-than-optimal health in the workforce.
 For instance, one study shows that obese people exhibit poorer decision-making skills, and helping them lose weight improves cognitive functioning as well as delivers other health benefits.
 Sitting for too long also leads to cognitive decline, and the availability of standing desks for employees has been demonstrated to result in higher productivity.

 Sixty-two percent of employees with wellness programs felt their program boosted morale and increased their productivity, and 56% reported having taken fewer sick days because of their program.
 Finally, the topic of stress and mental health has an important part in any discussion about productivity and wellness.
 Stress hormones pose health risks for human cognitive ability, and knowing that paid sick leave is available decreases employees’ stress levels.

 A problem with measuring productivity is that it is hard to track.
 In theory, productivity can be measured by dividing business outputs (e.g., calls made, services produced, etc.) by the total number of employees.
-However, in an organization with many departments, only a few of which are actually client-facing.
+However, in an organization with many departments, some focus on output while others provide key support functions.
 Business outputs rely on a small subset of employees while other departments work to keep the business running in the background without direct attribution to the products.
 On top of that, the quality of the output is as important as the quantity, adding another layer to the assessment.

 The bottom line is: measuring productivity is tricky business, but it can be done.
 Many organizations and teams now measure their productivity based on hitting departmental and personal goals, with standardized systems like KPIs.
 Additionally, employees can rate their own level of productivity.
 While self-report data should be used with caution, when combined with the metrics mentioned above, provide a more complete picture.
 Measuring productivity this way is not only good for justifying wellness programs, but it is also crucial in propelling the organization forward from a business point of view.